Tara [dot] Mawhinney [at] mcgill [dot] ca (Email)• 514-398-4764

 - Materials Research Database - Specialist content on materials science, metallurgy, ceramics, polymers, and composites used in engineering application

-- Applied Science Full Text - Recommended for undergraduates, contains a lot of full text content in science and engineering
+- Applied Science & Technology Full Text - Recommended for undergraduates, contains a lot of full text content in science and engineering

 - MEDLINE - Premier source for biomedical literature